ThePrimeagen/undefined/README.md

 To me, it seems like there is going to be a several pass compiler for this to be a real deal here.

+## Union Collapsing is really hard...
+Its currently disabled because its creating incorrect types.
+But i think i am pretty dang close to it being correct.

 ## Why create this?
 I have a new database at Netflix with +100 unique events without definitions.
 I will define them...